-With the adoption of the Santa Barbara Foundation’s 2018-2023 Strategic Priorities, the Foundation continues to acknowledge the importance of meeting basic human needs and values the critical work of agencies throughout the county addressing these needs.
-In 2019, the Foundation will be intentional in supporting purposeful pathways to build stronger communities.
+In 2020, the Foundation will continue to be intentional in supporting purposeful pathways to build stronger communities.
 Of particular importance is how critical the provision of health care and behavioral health is to life outcomes of individuals, and how often this is beyond the control of those most impacted.

 In order to more adequately address the different approaches required by critical areas of human need, the Santa Barbara Foundation has established four separate program areas of funding; health care, behavioral health, food, and shelter & safety.
-The timeline for the grant cycle related to health care program area will take place from February through mid-July.
-Applicants will be required to select the area of funding that most closely represents the mission of the applying organization.
-Organizations are not eligible to apply for more than one program area.
+Applicants will be required to select the program area that represents the central tenet of the mission of the organization that is applying for funding.
+Organizations are not eligible to apply to more than one program area.

 Grants will be available to nonprofit organizations directly providing health care programs.
 Funding can be used for operating expenses and/or costs related to sustaining or expanding service delivery programs to meet demonstrated demand.